USRSE/usrse.github.io/_posts/newsletters/2020-04-13-newsletter.md

 This is a rapidly changing situation and it is impossible to predict what the travel/conference landscape will look like in October.
 Should COVID-19 continue to prevent us from having the workshop in October, we may need to reschedule for sometime in the following 12 months.
 Though we certainly hope it doesn't come to that.

-Follow the [US-RSE Event Page](https://us-rse.org/events-training/) to stay up to date.
+Follow the [US-RSE Events Page](https://us-rse.org/events-training/) to stay up to date.

 <a name="workshops"></a>
 # Workshops at PEARC20 and SC20